Disappearance of Helen Claire Frost: Background

-Helen Frost was born in Reigate, England on October 17, 1952 to parents Dennis and Daphne Frost.
+Helen Frost was born in Reigate, England, on October 17, 1952, to parents Dennis and Daphne Frost.
 She had an older sister named Sandy.
 Her father was a green beret in the British Commando Brigade for 12 years, and worked on the docks in London during World War II.
 In 1956, the family moved to Nanaimo, British Columbia, Canada.
 After the move, Dennis worked for the city of Nanaimo as a sweeper operator.
 Helen's family was stable and her mother and father were married for 67 years, until Dennis died on July 20, 2014.
 Sandy described them as "good parents despite the head-strong actions of their two rebellious teenage girls."

 Helen moved to Prince George, British Columbia in 1969, and Sandy joined her in November of that year.
 They shared an apartment on the 1600 block of Queensway, along with a woman named Darlene and her infant child.
 In the spring of 1970, Helen went to a home for unwed mothers in Kamloops where she gave birth to a daughter, Sandra Jeanette, on May 13 of that year.
 Shortly afterwards, she returned to Prince George and her baby was taken into government custody.
 She unsuccessfully tried to regain custody of the baby in the summer of 1970.
 Sandy recalled that Helen came out of the social worker's office, "just bawling her eyes out, and we never talked about it again."
 Sometime between the birth of her child and her disappearance, Helen's relationship with the father of the child, Stefan Grumpner, dissolved.

 Helen worked a number of odd jobs while she was in Prince George, including a busser at the Hudson's Bay Company cafeteria, and a gas station painter for a company that operated between Prince George and Prince Rupert.

-Personality

-Helen was considered an introvert and was described as a private person.
-Despite this, Helen had a spontaneous side as demonstrated by her job-seeking adventures.
-In the summer of 1967 (when Sandy was 15 and Helen was 14) the sisters went to Abbotsford to work as berry pickers.
-The following summer, they went to Penticton and spent most of their time hitchhiking and sleeping outside after the jobs they had been promised didn't materialize.
-The girls were often picked up by truckers who would sometimes buy them a meal and radio ahead for another truck to take them on the next leg of their journey.
-Helen was comfortable with such high-risk behavior.

 Relationship status

 Helen was single at the time of her disappearance.
-She had given birth to her daughter, Sandra Jeanette, on May 13, 1970 in Kamloops and moved to Prince George shortly afterwards.
+She had given birth to her daughter, Sandra Jeanette, on May 13, 1970, in Kamloops and moved to Prince George shortly afterwards.
 The father of this child was identified as Stefan Grumpner, who left Helen shortly after the birth.
 It is not public knowledge when Stefan and Helen separated.
 The police interviewed Stefan after Helen's disappearance and reported that they did not find anything suspicious.